Creating and Importing Routers in Node.js

 Introduction

-Node.js and Express are powerful technologies that make building web applications a breeze.
-One of the key features that make Express so versatile is its routing system, which allows you to define how your application responds to different HTTP requests.
-In this guide, we’ll explore how to create and import routers in Node.js and Express.
+Node.js and Express are powerful tools that simplify web application development.
+A standout feature of Express is its routing system, which lets you define how your app responds to HTTP requests.
+Routers take this a step further by allowing you to modularize your routes into separate files, making your codebase cleaner, more maintainable, and scalable.
+In this guide, we’ll walk through how to create and import routers in Node.js and Express, step by step.

 Step 1: Set Up Your Node.js Project